 My major was in Philosophy, even though I had no desire to teach or become a professional philosopher (whatever that is).
 It wasn’t that I thought I was great at it or that I expected a career payoff.
 I just liked it.
 I also studied the German language for a few years as well and spent a year living in Germany on an exchange program, even though I had no desire to be a translator or teach German.
 I just enjoyed the language and the access to philosophy, theater, movies and music it offered.
 I liked gaining another perspective.

 My college experience was an enjoyable feast for me, but I lacked a larger post-graduation plan.
 In fact, I had no goals in life at all (ah, youth!).

 So what was I left with upon graduating with my liberal arts college degree?

-I can’t take credit for how well things have played out for me and my career (although I’d like to).
+I can’t take credit for much of how well things have played out for me and my career (although I’d like to).
 I think there is a lot of luck involved in any life.
-But I will say that my broad exposure in college to many ideas and areas of interest was vital to my later ability to bring something that is uniquely mine to my performing.
+But I will say that my broad exposure in college to many ideas and areas of interest and a habit of experimentation and trying what seemed fun was vital to my later ability to bring something that is uniquely mine to my performing.

 I was practiced at surfing my own weird wave, so to speak.

 You don’t just analyze external events in school, you analyze words and meaning, you deconstruct society, you analyze the human condition.
-You compare narratives that you synthesize and you put it back together.
+You make things- art, papers, performance.
+You explore and travel (hopefully).
+You compare narratives that you unpack, synthesize and reassemble.
 This is very much what an actor does.

 An actor is like a lens that focuses the complex light of the world onto a stage or screen or microphone.
 If you’ve tasted and explored that world with your education, you have a more powerful and rich beam to shine.